manafpng/final-year-project/README.md

 # APM – Final Year Project
+for my computer science bachelor's degree

 A secure password manager built with **React**, **Node.js**, **Express**, and **MongoDB**.
 Implements **JWT authentication**, **RSA encryption**, and a **Chrome extension** for autofill functionality.